Data can be "distributed" (spread out) in different ways.

 More Accurate Values ...

-We have a Standard Normal Distribution Table if you want more accurate values.
+Use the Standard Normal Distribution Table when you want more accurate values.